 67 Salem St.

-If you’re looking for a new outfit or need to buy a nice gift for a friend, this charming boutique offers an array of fun dresses, sweaters, scarves, and handmade jewelry.
+If you’re looking for a new outfit or a gift for a friend, this charming boutique offers an array of fun dresses, sweaters, scarves, and handmade jewelry.
 It also sells a variety of scented candles, lotions, perfumes, and soaps, as well as decorative dishes, distinctive barware, and a range of cookbooks.
 There is a section for babies and young children, with plush animals.
-Pick up one of the store’s beautiful printed greeting cards to complete your gift.
+Pick up one of the store’s greeting cards to complete your gift.

 69 Salem St.

 There’s no such thing as too much pizza, right?
 Stop by Ernesto’s for a quick slice or a whole pie.
 The pizzas are made with homemade dough and sauce and freshly grated cheese.
-Portions are large, prices are reasonable, and the walls are decorated with old framed posters and pictures, giving the place a casual, vintage feel.
-The staff is friendly and welcoming, even during the packed and hectic lunch hour.
+Portions are large, prices are reasonable, and the walls are decorated with vintage framed posters and pictures, giving the place a casual feel.
+The staff is friendly and welcoming, even during the hectic lunch hour.

 78 Salem St.

 If Italian cuisine isn’t your favorite, head over to this sushi and sake joint for lunch or dinner.
-The eatery has become popular for its Japanese inspired social plates with a blend of Pan Asian cuisine.
+The eatery has become popular for its Japanese-inspired social plates with a blend of Pan Asian cuisine.
 Check out their “Power Lunch,” an all-you-can-“chopstick” option that lets you choose between traditional and signature rolls.
-The restaurant features two floors of dining and two separate bars.
+The restaurant features two floors of dining and two bars.

 105 Salem St.